tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 "Fine.
 Exactly.
 But if you had opened the door the other day.
 Her kids would have been killed by her husband.
 Likely her too.
 Even if you had helped.
 And you too, if you had opened that door.
 He's a large guy after all."

 We climbed the driveway and Roger stopped short at the door.
 I could hear the sirens going off in the distance.
-Christian was sitting upright ton the couch.
+Christian was sitting upright on the couch.
 Rubbing his eyes.

 I tried my best not to shake as I entered alone.
 He looked up at me, and I could do nothing but weep and say, "I am so sorry."